Climate-Biodiversity Sentinel Site Network

 Long-term monitoring (spanning decades) is crucial to understanding how ecosystems change over time at local, regional, and state-wide scales, which informs management strategies and actions aimed at conserving California’s biodiversity for future generations.

-The California Climate-Biodiversity Sentinel Site Network is a collection of long-term climate and biodiversity monitoring sites statewide.
+The California Climate-Biodiversity Sentinel Site Network will serve as a collection of long-term climate and biodiversity monitoring sites statewide.
 Each site is an individual property where survey plots are being established to systematically monitor climate and biodiversity across the diverse ecosystems of California over time.

-This network is being developed through a statewide, multi-jurisdictional partnership and community of practice for science-informed management, in collaboration with the California Biodiversity Network(opens in new tab).
+This network is being developed through a statewide, multi-jurisdictional partnership and community of practice for science-informed management, in collaboration with the California Biodiversity Network and the California Biodiversity Network Sentinel Site Roundtable.

 CDFW Sentinel Sites

-The CDFW Science Institute, Lands, and Wildlife Diversity Programs have worked together to establish sentinel sites on select Wildlife Areas and Ecological Reserves across the state.
+The CDFW Science Institute, Lands, Wildlife Diversity, and Cannabis Programs have worked together to establish sentinel sites on select Wildlife Areas and Ecological Reserves across the state.
 These sites were chosen to reflect the wide range of climate conditions and ecosystem types in California (e.g., coastal, deserts, high-elevation mountain sites, valleys, foothills, etc.).

-Each CDFW sentinel site hosts at least one weather station with a variety of sensors for climate monitoring, wildlife cameras and acoustic sensors (for birds and bats), permanent vegetation monitoring plots, and Motus telemetry stations (to capture animal movements) for biodiversity monitoring.
+Each CDFW sentinel site hosts at least one weather station with a variety of sensors for climate monitoring, wildlife cameras and acoustic sensors, and a Motus telemetry station (to capture animal movements) for biodiversity monitoring.

 Exploring the Data

-Biodiversity Data: Currently, biodiversity monitoring includes the use of wildlife cameras for recording the presence of small to large animals and acoustic sensors for birds and bats.
+Biodiversity Data: Currently, biodiversity monitoring includes the use of wildlife cameras for recording the presence of small to large mammals, reptiles, and occasionally amphibians, and acoustic sensors for birds, bats, and any other vocalizing species such as wolves and frogs.
 Data will be stored on a variety of different data management and analysis platforms, such as Wildlife Insights.
 For detailed information on monitoring methodologies, check out these storybooks for field methodology protocols(opens in new tab) and data processing protocols(opens in new tab).

 Biodiversity monitoring at sentinel sites also includes Motus telemetry stations to capture animal movements.
 Data collected by Motus stations is available at motus.org.
 The Motus network permits researchers to understand the movements of tagged animals regardless of the ownership or management of the station.
-This system benefits the Department by increasing the research potential of migratory species and species like bats and butterflies where until recently, assessments of their movement patterns were not possible.
-It also benefits research partners by providing an infrastructure for the study of animal movements at the continental scale.
 Visit CDFW's Motus system web page for more information on how Motus is being used to track wildlife movement.

 Benefits